-There is bus parking along the south side of South Street under the elevated FDR structure from Catherine Slip under the Manhattan Bridge to Rutgers Slip.
-The bikeway/walkway runs on either side of the south columns of the FDR structure.
+There is bus parking along the south side of South Street under the elevated FDR Drive structure from Catherine Slip under the Manhattan Bridge to Rutgers Slip.
+The bikeway/walkway runs on either side of the south columns of the FDR Drive structure.
 Approximately 15 parking spaces for New York City Department of Citywide Administrative Services (DCAS) employees are located under the FDR Drive in the area just north of the Brooklyn Bridge.
 The esplanade continues north along the water until it nearly reaches Pier 35.
 Pier 35 is vacant and access is blocked by a chain link fence.
 At Pier 35, the pedestrian and bike paths move inland alongside South Street.
 The bikeway/walkway in this area is narrow and has no amenities.
 The project site includes the easternmost portion of Pier 36.
-This portion of the pier houses equipment used by DOT's Division of Roadway Repair and Maintenance for the resurfacing of streets in Manhattan.
+This portion of the pier houses equipment used by the New York City Department of Transportation (NYCDOT)'s Division of Roadway Repair and Maintenance for the resurfacing of streets in Manhattan.
 Pier 42 contains a vacant shed and an open storage area for construction materials.